vkhazin/multicloud-courseware/content/iac/lab-terraform.md

      version = ">= 1.3.3"
    }
    ```
-10. Create a new file: `variables.tf` with the following content:`
+10. Create a new file: `variables.tf` with the following content:
-    variable "azure-region" {
+    `variable "azure_region" {
-      default = "
+      default = "Central US"
     }`

-11.
+11. Create a new file: `resource-group.tf` with the following content:

 12.
-13.
-## GCP
+13. ## GCP